ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 Getting started
 ---------------

-A breif example will help illustrate what is required to implement a new controller.
+A brief example will help illustrate what is required to implement a new controller.
 In the example below, we define a simple experiment::

     from evolver.controller import Controller